 The plan of study culminates with the teaching internship in a Houston area school.
 The internship must in the candidate's approved content certification area.
+The edTPA portfolio may be extended into the Internship year with permission by the Assistant Dean of the Center for Education, Dr. Brenda Rangel.
 During the internship year, the student is teaching on a State of Texas probationary or intern certificate as a full-time, salaried teacher (teacher of record) in the area and at the level of the certification being sought.
 If the teaching candidate completes the full requirements including the edTPA, then the candidate will be approved for a probationary certificate.
 If the candidate completes all of the requirements except for the edTPA, then the candidate will be approved for the intern certificate.
 The intern participates in a year-long seminar course at the University and receives extensive support from both a field supervisor and a mentor teacher throughout the entire first year of teaching.
 As part of the Seminar for First-Year Teachers, all candidates are required to create a digital professional portfolio.
 The portfolio represents the culmination of experiences, chronicles the candidate's growth in attaining the knowledge and skills necessary to be successful as a new teacher, and it reflects the candidates' understanding of teaching and learning.
 A teaching internship requires a full school year at an accredited public school or other school approved by the Texas Education Agency (TEA).
 The Education Program will approve the standard certificate after all degree requirements are fulfilled, after a successful internship experience, after the school year is finished, and after the EPP's field supervisor and school principal support the recommendation for standard certificate.